Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/5/en.md

 ## Participants

-Listed below are players who qualified into the Preliminary groups (along with their respective bracket, seeding, and group placements) out of 176 registered players in total.
+Listed below are players who managed to qualified into the Preliminary groups (along with their respective bracket, seeding, and group placements) out of 176 registered players in total.

 - *Upper bracket:*